 - Agility >> Hit and Expertise to 7.5% (for raiding, 3% each for PvP) > Crit & Haste > Mastery

 - This means you should consider reforging Mastery and any other off stats into better stats.
 Excess Hit and Expertise should be reforged away.

-- Stamina and Resilience and PvP Power as needed.
+- Grab and Resilience and PvP Power as needed.

 A note on caps:

 A cap is just the point at which a stat becomes less valuable, or even worthless.
 You need a 7.5% Hit rating to hit a raid boss (which is 3 levels higher than you) 100% of the time (he can still dodge.)
 Any Hit rating over 7.5% adds zero value to you and is a waste of points.
 Therefore there is a hard cap of 7.5% for Hit Vs raid bosses.
 For same level PvP it’s 3%.